radleylewis/technical_guides/README.md

 5. set mirrorlist `sudo reflector -c Thailand -a 12 --sort rate --save /etc/pacman.d/mirrorlist` (once again you can substitute Thailand with the location relevant to you)

 Next, we will install all of the packages we need for our system.
-Refer to the bottom of this guide for a short summary on each package being installed.
 It's imperative to always know what you are doing, and what you are installing!

 > !NOTE: you could of course install all of the following packages together, but I have broken them up so they are easier to reason about.